SamiSuhail/SamiSuhail/README.md

 I learn the concepts extremely fast, and my debugging is pretty darn good, there hasn't really been a situation where I have not managed to find a solution.

 Having previous experience as a Junior Tech Support Eng., I am used to challenges and quick-thinking, as well as teamwork, and autonomy.

+I will be attaching my SoftUni certificates on this repository, feel free to check them out!